Sustainability

 — Some courses might not be offered every academic year.

-— Students may attend elective courses from other masters’ programs, which are subject to availability.
+— Students may attend elective courses from other masters’ programs (up to 7 ECTS), subject to availability.